Share your love

 Also, it allows the user to remotely access the desktop along with its files or documents from anywhere in the world.
 AnyDesk has a built-in address book function, which tracks connections or contacts and allows the user to see those connections’ online status.
 AnyDesk is also accessible in areas where there are low bandwidth and poor Internet connectivity.

-Steps To Install Anydesk on Rocky Linux 8
+Steps To Install and Access Anydesk on Rocky Linux 8

-To complete this guide, you must log in to your server as a non-root user with sudo privileges.
+To Install and Access Anydesk on Rocky Linux 8, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our guide on Initial Server Setup with Rocky Linux 8.

 Add Anydesk Repository